-Minjeni Women Group is a non-profit organisation that was founded in 2005 by Romana Olomi and some fellow Tanzanians.
+Miinjeni Women Organization is a non-profit organisation that was founded in 2005 by Romana Olomi and some fellow Tanzanians.
 We give our support to two areas outside Moshi Town, named Uru Shimbwe and Uru East.
-Minjeni is built up by local volunteers and is running by local volunteers.
+Miinjeni is built up by local volunteers and is running by local volunteers.

 Our vision is to get a well-educated community and take appropriate measures to fight poverty.
 We are doing this by integrating programs that empower communities to obtain knowledge and skills through the respecting of gender.
 We believe that this will contribute to economic empowerment and social transformation for sustainable development.

-Minjeni’s working approach is highly characterized by massive grassroots mobilization to ensure that people at low levels of communities understand and take appropriate measures to fight poverty.
-Minjeni is a membership organization where members are women who pay entrance and annual fees.
+Miinjeni’s working approach is highly characterized by massive grassroots mobilization to ensure that people at low levels of communities understand and take appropriate measures to fight poverty.
+Miinjeni is a membership organization where members are women who pay entrance and annual fees.
 Today we have 100 members.

 Miinjeni believes in love, respect for each other, responsibility, transparency, accountability, and trustfulness.
 The organization is comprised of competent people, members full of voluntary spirit.